High intensity focused ultrasound (HIFU)

-Doctors have been interested in this type of treatment for nearly 50 years.
-But it is only in recent years that they have been seriously investigating its use in treating different types of cancer.
 One advantage of this type of treatment is that because it only uses sound waves to kill the cancer cells, it doesn’t have as many side effects as other types of cancer treatments already in use.

 HIFU is currently used as a treatment for some types of cancer in certain situations.